This program will solve quadratic equations.

 //copy the part below this

-/*program to find the solutions to a quadratic equation in the standard form ax^+bx+c=0.
+/*program to find solution to quadratic equation in the standard form ax^+bx+c=0.

 at hal.daveNOSPAM@NOSPAM.gmail.nospam.com*/